mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 I value quality and maintainability over turnaround time.

-Once you have working code, review your changes to see if you can simplify or refactor the logic to make it more intuitive.
+Once you have working code, look for opportunities to simplify or refactor the logic and make it more intuitive.

 If it takes you twice as long to make your code 30% simpler, that's a net positive for me.